Information for referees

 Leadership: (max 4500 characters) Provide an assessment of demonstrated and potential leadership ability.
 Because there is no opportunity to interview the students, please elaborate for the committee how the candidate has gone above and beyond the opportunities presented in order to achieve a goal, contribute to their community, or how they have taken on responsibility for others.
 Note that high achievement, while admirable, does not necessarily constitute leadership.
 Be sure to provide context for the committee that illuminates how the candidate’s participation in activities (e.g., volunteer or work, sport or art, and any other participation) goes above and beyond active participation and becomes leadership.

 It is the applicant’s responsibility to provide referees with the information that they need in order to complete their assessments.

-Referees are cautioned against any judgment of an application based on such factors, and asked to constantly guard against the possibility of implicit bias influencing their assessment or the review of the application by the selection committee.
+Referees are cautioned against using any inappropriate judgment of an application based on such factors and are asked to constantly guard against the possibility of implicit bias influencing their assessment or the review of the application by the selection committee.

 Request for an assessment

 Referees will receive a request via e-mail from ResearchNet (an application platform used by the Vanier CGS program) with instructions on how to link to the assessment form.
 This email is automatically generated by ResearchNet, so be sure to check your spam/junk folder.